microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.11.3 Response Extensions for Collection-valued Columns

-Collection-valued result columns are retrieved using [SQLGetNestedHandle](#62-sqlgetnestedhandle), which returns a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
+To retrieve collection-valued result columns, the client binds the column as [SQL_DATA_AT_FETCH](#36-getting-data-during-fetch).
+When the driver returns SQL_DATA_AVAILABLE for the collection-valued column, the client calls [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
+Collection-valued columns not bound as SQL_DATA_AT_FETCH are not returned by the driver.
+Attempting to return a collection-value for a column bound other than as SQL_DATA_AT_FETCH results in a type exception, which may be handled according to the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior).

 ### 3.11.4 Write Extensions for Collection-valued Columns